 Today’s postings are at the top (with the newest postings at the very top), yesterday’s postings will be next, and on down to the oldest at the end.

 So, you can pick a category and/or a sub-category to see the listings.
-When you click on a posting, craigslist will show how old it is (in hours or days, depending on how new it is).
+When you click on a posting, Craigslist will show how old it is (in hours or days, depending on how new it is).

-Listings may be miss-categoriezed by the people who post them, so focusing on a sub-category can be a mistake if something you want is listed in a sub-category you don’t check.
+Listings may be miss-categorized by the people who post them, so focusing on a sub-category can be a mistake if something you want is listed in a sub-category you don’t check.
 The search function is a BIG help overcoming that problem (more below).

 Finding the Jobs in Craigslist